 Pollock’s paper that Sanskrit influenced Nazi ideology leading to the holocaust

 His thesis: Early India had a pre-form of racismevidenced in the tension it provided between the aryan and the non-aryan.
 This became adopted by Europeans and was projected in the West as White v/s non-White.
 Nazi Indologists took recourse to Sanskrit texts to model their racist agenda.
 The Purva-Mimamsa school championed a high brahminism, and this contributed to the legitimisation of genocide, which found its culmination in the holocaust of Jews by Nazis.
 Kumarila may hence be styled as a deep Nazi, and by the same token, Hitler may be labelled a deep Mimamsaka.

 Pollock’s paper on the death of Sanskrit

-His thesis: Sanskrit began its career about two millennia after the Indus Valley Civilisation.
-Right from Vedic times, Sanskrit grammar and literature were a serious cause of social oppression, because Sanskrit was monopolised by Brahmins.
+His thesis: Sanskrit began its career about two millennia after the Indus Valley Civilization.
+Right from Vedic times, Sanskrit grammar and literature were a serious cause of social oppression, because Sanskrit was monopolized by Brahmins.
 Sanskrit was killed by Hindu kings around a thousand years ago; the Muslim kings cannot get any blame for this.
 The rise of vernaculars too contributed to the killing of Sanskrit, as it had domineered over them for a millennium.
 Sanskrit ought to be secularized because the ritual uses to which it is put are veritable props of superstition and social exploitation.
 Sanskrit is after all dead, and recent attempts to revive it go to serve a political agenda, and nothing more.